How to Design and Word Your Wedding Reception Invitations

 3. Art Deco Diamond Invitation

-For a reception-only invitation, this Art Deco design screams party.
+For a reception-only invitation, this Art Deco design screams “party.”
 Gold foil diamond artwork á la Great Gatsby pops against a black background.
 In the center, plenty of stylized retro text and script holds your invitation details.
-Simply change the copy at the top to read, “Wedding Reception,” and include relevant information below.
+Simply change the copy at the top to read, “Wedding Reception,” and include relevant information below — including a link to your wedding website.

 4. Perennial Crest Invitation

-Romantic watercolor blooms surround a monogrammed crest in this vintage invitation design.
+Romantic watercolor blooms surround a monogrammed crest in this vintage elegant wedding invitation.
 Raw edges and whimsical cursive text complete the shabby-chic look.
 For a reception card, customize the text at the bottom to read, “joyfully request your presence at a wedding reception.”

 5. Rustic Evening Invitation